langeroodi/genesis_metallicity/README.md

 pip install --upgrade genesis_metallicity
 ```

-You can always check the installed package by
+You can check the installed version by

 ```python
 import genesis_metallicity